Metaswitch/clearwater-infrastructure/README.md

 * clearwater-snmpd: SNMP service for CPU, RAM, and I/O statistics.

-* clearwater-crash-monitor: optional service to upload crash dumps to repo server for diagnosis.
+* clearwater-diags-monitor: optional service to monitor for crash dumps.

 * clearwater-auto-config: optional service to create /etc/clearwater/config automatically.
 Used on all-in-one (AIO) nodes.